Kathleen Allen, LCSW, C-ASWCM

 Kathleen Allen has been working with older adults and their families for over 20 years.

 Putting safety mechanisms in place should always be part of one’s plan of care for the hot weather months.
-When the heat and humidity hit, have the following protective measures in place for persons at risk for heat-related problems:
+When the heat and humidity hit, have the following protective measures in place for people at risk for heat-related problems:

 Kathleen Allen has been working with older adults and their families for over 20 years.